Larimer and Weld County Family Law Attorney

 pursued areas of emphasis in Family Law, Child Custody Evaluations, and Alternative Dispute Resolution.
 Michelle advocates for using a multidimensional approach toward resolving disputes in Family Law matters beyond litigation alone.
 Recognizing the long term benefits of collaboration among parties and counsel in Family law matters, Michelle has devoted her energies toward training in Mediation and other Alternative Dispute modalities, allowing her to work closely with clients in crafting wide ranging solutions to legal disputes in ways that help preserve family harmony and key relationships in children’s lives.

 Michelle has devoted extensive research to the field of Child Custody Evaluations, completing an advanced research project entitled, Child Custody Evaluators and Intimate Partner Violence: When Evaluator’s Fail to Evaluate.

 After completing her graduate studies at Princeton University, Michelle directed her energies toward public service and social advocacy by supporting child poverty initiatives in Colorado, working with victims of domestic abuse, and mentoring at risk youth in Larimer County.

 In her current work as an attorney, Michelle volunteers her time as a Pro Bono Attorney in local Family Law cases and serves as a volunteer attorney for the Rocky Mountain Immigrant Advocacy Network.

 Local and State Bar Memberships

 Michelle is an active member of the Colorado Bar Association, Colorado Women’s Bar Association, Larimer and County Bar Association, Boulder County Bar Association, and Larimer County Women’s Bar Association.

-When Michelle is not working on her cases, Michelle enjoys reading, spending time with her husband and daughters, and taking in the beauty of our Colorado Rocky Mountains.
+When Michelle is not working on her cases, Michelle enjoys reading, spending time with her family and her mini Australian shepherds, and taking in the beauty of our Colorado Rocky Mountains.